Garmin Vivoactive HR Review

 The Vivoactive HR clearly displays heart rate so you know which zone you are training in.
 In order to improve your fitness levels, you should work towards more time spent in zone 5.
 However, you also need to be careful not to overdo it as you could suffer an injury.

-If you’re not familiar with smartphone apps then Garmin Connect could be a little tricky for you to get used to.
-It’s not essential to use the app which accompanies all of Garmin’s wearables and fitness devices but it will help for extra motivation.
-It’s available to download on all platforms including desktop (PC/Mac OS).
-I would suggest using the desktop version, to really get to grips with the full functionality, to begin with.
+If you are not familiar with smartphone apps then Garmin Connect could be a little tricky for you to get used to.
+It’s not essential to use the app which accompanies all of Garmin’s fitness devices but it will help for extra motivation.
+The app is available to download on all platforms including desktop (PC/Mac OS).
+It's well worth using the desktop version to begin with, to really get to grips with the full functionality.

 There is so much data held within the Garmin Connect that it can take a while to navigate your way around.
 One of the best features is being able to make connections and challenge them on leaderboards.
 This is the fantastic motivation for you to get extra steps in or workouts such as running or cycling.